When Windows Update Is Stuck, Try This

 The fact is that Windows Update difficulties can arise very suddenly.
 Even if Microsoft is yet to release a patch, a targeted search of terms like “Windows update problems” or “Windows 10 update” may yield reports on widespread issues.

 Depending on what you find, the solution might simply be to wait until Microsoft distributes a patch — or one of the methods listed above might work.
 Windows Update distributes new updates and patches, so the problems affecting it change on a regular basis.
 Here are some more simple fixes that are worth trying out if all else fails:

 - Disconnect any attached media drives and disable any active VPNs .

 - Check that you have enough disk space available.

 - If you experience Windows Update Error 0x80070057 , it can be fixed, see link.

 Windows Update isn’t a perfect piece of software, but it’s clearly a big part of Microsoft’s plans for Windows 10, which means that many of us are simply going to have to live with it.

 Do you have a tip on how to make Windows Update work as intended?
 Or are you experiencing issues and in need of assistance?
-Whether you’re asking for help or offering it, head to the comments section below.
+If it’s still not working, see our other article on resolving a stuck Windows Update .